The Plan is established under Internal Revenue Code Section 457. Under the Plan, you postpone receiving (defer) a portion of your salary.

 - The contributions and any earnings that accumulate are not taxed until they are distributed to you.
 This is usually at retirement when you may be in a lower tax bracket.

-The Plan is a voluntary plan and available to the following employees of the County:
+The Plan is a voluntary plan and available to employees of the County who meet the criteria below:

-- Any eligible employee may elect to participate in the Plan and defer a specified dollar amount or percentage of future compensation.
-To participate, you must defer a minimum of 1% of your compensation.
+Any eligible employee may elect to participate in the Plan and defer a specified dollar amount or percentage of future compensation.
+To participle you must defer a minimum of 1% of your compensation.

 Under the Plan, the maximum annual contribution amount is set by Internal Revenue Service (IRS) guidelines on a yearly basis.
 You may view the current limits here.